 As a company, Mamiya is among the younger optical producers in Japan.
 Formed in 1940 by inventor Mamyia Seiichi and investor Sugawara Tsunejiō, the small company produced a moderately successful 120 folder, the Mamiya Six.
 The war and occupation of the Japanese Empire resulted in all industrial companies ceasing production or being nationalised to produce equipment for the war effort.
-Mamiya would be the first camera manufacture to resume production under the occupation in October 1945 and by January the next year production of the Mamiya Six resumed at full pace.
-The Six would be updated several times throughout its production, but wouldn’t be the sole product.
-Three cameras were added to the production lineup in 1948, a TLR the Mamiyaflex, a fixed lens 35mm rangefinder the Mamiya 35, and a sub-miniature, the Mamiya-16.
+Mamiya would be the first camera manufacturer to resume production under the occupation in October 1945, and by January the next year, production of the Mamiya Six resumed at full pace.
+The Six would be updated several times throughout its production but wouldn’t be the sole product.
+Three cameras were added to the production lineup in 1948, a TLR, the Mamiyaflex, a fixed lens 35mm rangefinder, the Mamiya 35, and a sub-miniature, the Mamiya-16.
 As the middle of the century resulted in a crowded optical market in Japan, Mamiya released two new cameras, the failed Magazine 35, a 35mm fixed lens rangefinder with interchangeable film backs, and the highly successful Mamiyaflex C, a TLR with interchangeable lenses.
 In response the rise of the SLR in 1959 with the Nikon F, Mamiya released the Prismat in 1960.
-But Mamiya released that they would have a hard time competing with the large companies in the 35mm market.
+But Mamiya released that they would have difficulty competing with the large companies in the 35mm market.
 Mamiya would focus their energies on a high-end medium-format market in Japan and take Nikon’s success in the system camera.
 These efforts would not be in vain, the first release was the 1970 Mamiya RB67, and in 1975 the Mamiya m645.
-Along with the base body, Mamiya released a series of lenses, multiple finders (including metered and semi-automatic exposure prisms), grips, and a motor drive.
-A year after the initial release the m645 1000s came out which upped the top shutter speed from 1/500″ to 1/1000″.
-A stripped-down version the original m645 came out in 1979, the m645J lacked the second shutter release a mirror lockup.
+With the base body, Mamiya released a series of lenses, multiple finders (including metered and semi-automatic exposure prisms), grips, and a motor drive.
+A year after the initial release, the m645 1000s came out, which upped the top shutter speed from 1/500″ to 1/1000″.
+A stripped-down version of the original m645 came out in 1979; the m645J lacked the second shutter release, a mirror lockup.
 The m645J ceased production in 1982.
-By this point the second general started production in 1985, the Mamiya 645 Super, it used the same lens mount and could accept all the original lenses, but Mamiya released a newer “N” lens at the same time.
+By this point, the second general started production in 1985, the Mamiya 645 Super; it used the same lens mount and could accept all the original lenses.
+Still, Mamiya released a newer “N” lens simultaneously.
 The 645 Super also replaced the need for non-interchangeable inserts with proper magazines that allowed mid-roll changes.
 The 645 Super used a plastic body and a little more reliance on electronics in the inner workings.
 The m645 ceased production in 1987, and the 1000s in 1990.
-But the Second Generation units kept moving, in 1993 the 645 Pro followed up on the Super, and in 1997 the Pro TL added TTL metering standard.
+But the Second Generation units kept moving; in 1993, the 645 Pro followed up on the Super, and in 1997 the Pro TL added TTL metering standard.
 In 1999 Mamiya released the first Autofocus unit, the 645 AF, which remains in production today, though it has seen several changes over the years and even supports a digital back.

 Now the optics is where many feel the m645 is lacking, but I beg to differ.
 There is a wide range of lenses available for the camera.
 The earlier C-Type lenses work OK but are getting on in years.
-The 80/2.8 does have a problem with the spring that helps stop the lens down, the first copy of this lens that I owned had this trouble.
-You should keep the lens switch in “A” mode to help prevent the problem with happening.
-I do recommend looking for the newer or N-Type lenses.
+The 80/2.8 does have a problem with the spring that helps stop the lens down; the first copy of this lens that I owned had this trouble.
+You should keep the lens switch in “A” mode to help prevent the problem from happening.
+I do recommend looking for newer or N-Type lenses.
 Some good choices are the 80/2.8 N, 45/2.8 N, and 150/3.5 N to fill out a three-lens kit.
 If you’re a wide-angle junkie, the 35/3.5 N is a fantastic choice.
-There is the matter of what many call the holy grail of lenses for the 645 system, the 80mm f/1.9 it is both highly sought after and expensive.
+Many call the holy grail of lenses for the 645 system; the 80mm f/1.9 is both highly sought after and expensive.
 But it also suffers from haze on the glass elements.
 Anything other than the 80/1.9 can be had for a fair price, especially the 80/2.8 and the 150/3.5 (don’t go for the f/4 model).
-And while they might be more contrasty than what you’re used to but there’s nothing wrong with these optics.
+And while they might be more contrasty than what you’re used to, there’s nothing wrong with these optics.

-The m645 is a polarising camera among photographers; some love them, and there are those who hate them.
+The m645 is a polarising camera among photographers; some love them, and some hate them.
 You’ll find both in many photography groups on Facebook.
 Because if a person is looking for an inexpensive way to get into Medium Format, many out there will roll out the parade for the m645 and immediately get flamed by those who dislike the format.
-I am neither of these, taking a firm middle-of-the-road grasp rather on the camera.
-If you have a chance to get an m645 to go for it, but be warned, like that old Police Interceptor Crown Victoria the camera like the car probably saw heavy using in a previous life.
-I would not blindly go into purchasing the camera through eBay; you certainly want to have it looked over first and ensure it works mainly the lens.
-I do have a good recommendation for the m645; it is a solid, inexpensive, decent quality camera to explore the world of medium format, just be a little cautious and make sure there are no significant issues before you pay.
-Special thanks to Mike Eckman for writing an excellent review with a concise history of Mamiya leading up to the m645 which helped in the update to this review.
+I am neither of these, taking a firm middle-of-the-road grasp instead on the camera.
+If you have a chance to get an m645 to go for it, but be warned, like that old Police Interceptor Crown Victoria, the camera, like the car, probably saw heavy using in a previous life.
+I would not blindly purchase the camera through eBay; you certainly want to have it looked over first and ensure it works mainly the lens.
+I have a good recommendation for the m645; it is a solid, inexpensive, decent quality camera to explore the world of medium format; just be a little cautious and make sure there are no significant issues before you pay.
+Special thanks to Mike Eckman for writing an excellent review with a concise history of Mamiya leading up to the m645, which helped update this review.

 Don’t just take my word on the m645, you can check out the reviews by other awesome camera reviewers!